reis-r/Glass-type-prediction-with-Azure-ML/README.md

          verbose=False)
 ```

-The results could probably improve having AutoML run for more time, but for our purposes this is good enough.

 ![RunDetails widget for the AutoML experiment](https://raw.githubusercontent.com/reis-r/nd00333-capstone/master/screenshots/RunDetails_automl.PNG)
 ![RunDetails widget for the AutoML experiment](https://raw.githubusercontent.com/reis-r/nd00333-capstone/master/screenshots/automl_results.PNG)

+#### Future tests that might improve results

+The results could probably improve having AutoML run for more time, but for our purposes this is good enough.
+Deep learning, besides being more resource-intensive, also could get better results.

 ## Hyperparameter Tuning

 For the hyperparameter tuning we choose scikit-learn's SVC module, the tuned hyperparameters were the kernel type (categorical) and the regularization parameter (a number that goes from 0 to 1).

 ### Results
-The accuracy obtained for the model was 65.11%.
-The model probably could improved using Grid sampling instead of Random sampling, but that would take longer (and more computing power) to train.
+The accuracy obtained for the model was 74.41%.
+The kernel chosen for the best run was `poly` and the regularization parameter for this run was set to `0.46861046214781454`.

 ![RunDetails widget for the Hyperdrive experiment](https://raw.githubusercontent.com/reis-r/nd00333-capstone/master/screenshots/RunDetails_hyperdrive.PNG)
 ![Results for the Hyperdrive experiment](https://raw.githubusercontent.com/reis-r/nd00333-capstone/master/screenshots/hyperdrive-results.PNG)

+#### Future tests that might improve results

+The model probably could improved using Grid sampling instead of Random sampling, but that would take longer (and more computing power) to train.

 ## Model Deployment

 The deployed model was the AutoML model, which obtained better accuracy.
 The model was deployed to an Azure Container Instance (ACI).
 The ACI provides a fast deployment ideal for development situations.
 The deployment was made using authentication and with Application Insights enabled.

 Using the Azure ML Studio we can check the status of our deployed service, as well as get the swagger documentation in a `json` file, see the web address of the endpoint and authorization keys.
 For consuming the model inside the notebook, we took all this data from the `azureml.core.webservice.aci object` itself and used the `requests` library to execute the call, the code looks like: